SMSF Bad Credit Loan

 SMSF lending is still relatively new and lending policies are not very flexible, even with the skills of a specialist mortgage broker.

-However, they will also take into account the asset to liability position as well as the credit history of the trustee making the guarantee, which is you.
+However, they will also take into account your asset-to-liability position as well as your credit history since you are the trustee making the guarantee.